SDe1111/SDe1111/README.md

   data-size="large">
 Follow @SalDev1111</a>

-- 👀 I’m interested in everything code.
-Just getting started it feels.
 - 🌱 I’m currently diving into ...
 C++, HTML5, CSS, JavaScript, and Python.
 Student at CSU Fullerton for Computer Science.

 🔌 Connect with me 🔌